Introducing Namibia

 Diversification Strategy

-As part of a high-level intervention to reduce the impact of these events, the government of Namibia engaged the Harvard Kennedy School’s Growth Lab in 2019 with the aim of creating a roadmap to more sustainable economic development and growth.
-A joint team of representatives from the Bank of Namibia (the country’s central bank), Ministry of Finance and Public Enterprises, the National Planning Commission, Ministry of Industrialisation and Trade, and the Harvard Growth Lab has been shepherding the process alongside other Namibian stakeholders.
+As part of a high-level intervention to reduce the impact of these events, the Government of Namibia engaged the Harvard Kennedy School’s Growth Lab in 2019 with the aim of creating a roadmap to a more sustainable economic development and growth trajectory.
+A joint team of representatives from the Bank of Namibia (the country’s central bank), the Ministry of Finance, the National Planning Commission, Ministry of Industrialisation and Trade and the Harvard Growth Lab has been shepherding the process alongside other Namibian stakeholders.

 The work Namibia has been doing with the Harvard Growth Lab predominantly focuses on: